 Accessibility Kits require the retail version of the game in order to play.

-This accessibility kit requires some minor reader assistance in initial setup.
+This accessibility kit requires knowledge of Braille and some minor reader assistance in initial setup.

 This accessibility kit contains full 3d printed replacement hexes, 3d printed pieces and robber, 3d printed number hexes and more.

 In Catan (formerly The Settlers of Catan), players try to be the dominant force on the island of Catan by building settlements, cities, and roads.
 On each turn dice are rolled to determine what resources the island produces.
 Players collect these resources (cards)—wood, grain, brick, sheep, or stone—to build up their civilizations to get to 10 victory points and win the game.

 Setup includes randomly placing large hexagonal tiles (each showing a resource or the desert) in a honeycomb shape and surrounding them with water tiles, some of which contain ports of exchange.
 Number disks, which will correspond to die rolls (two 6-sided dice are used), are placed on each resource tile.
 Each player is given two settlements (think: houses) and roads (sticks) which are, in turn, placed on intersections and borders of the resource tiles.
 Players collect a hand of resource cards based on which hex tiles their last-placed house is adjacent to.
 A robber pawn is placed on the desert tile.

 A turn consists of possibly playing a development card, rolling the dice, everyone (perhaps) collecting resource cards based on the roll and position of houses (or upgraded cities—think: hotels) unless a 7 is rolled, turning in resource cards (if possible and desired) for improvements, trading cards at a port, and trading resource cards with other players.
 If a 7 is rolled, the active player moves the robber to a new hex tile and steals resource cards from other players who have built structures adjacent to that tile.